Fatal1ty/mashumaro/README.md

 This is also a starting point you can play with for a comprehensive transformation of your data.

-Efficient decoder and encoder can be used as:
+Efficient decoder and encoder can be used as follows:

 ```python
 from mashumaro.codecs import BasicDecoder, BasicEncoder